mostmojo/prod/javascript-course/notes.md

 * Each new function creates a scope, the space/environment, in which the variables it defines are accessible.

 * Lexical scoping: a function that is lexically within another function gets access to the cope of the outer function.
 (Parent function).

+* In JS, the scope chain works from top to bottom.
+So, a global variable can be access in a local scope as it will read the code from top to bottom and search for any declared variables.